mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-02-27-using-arel-directly-in-rails.md

 - arel
 ---
 Today I was creating a model method which would return some associated objects.
-It wasn&#8217;t hugely complex but I basically needed to match an sql string which looked something like this:
+It wasn't hugely complex but I basically needed to match an sql string which looked something like this:

   SELECT * FROM table WHERE column_one = something AND column_two = something